decce6/Ixeris/README.md

 Ixeris resolves the issue mainly through two measures:

 - **Threaded Event Polling**.
 Instead of performing rendering and event polling on the same thread, Ixeris performs event polling on the *main thread* and kicks rendering to a separate *render thread*.
 - **Buffered Raw Input** (Windows-only).
 Switches the method used for input polling from the inefficient `GetRawInputData` (one call for each input event) to `GetRawInputBuffer` which allows reading raw input messages in batches (one call for all events).
-Additionally, performing this work in Java code has allowed us to eliminate the JNI upcall overhead.
+Additionally, performing this work in Java code has allowed us to eliminate the JNI/FFM upcall overhead.

 ## Benchmarks